Chart Color Schemes

 Infrastructure

-Reedy Creek - Andrews has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Reedy Creek - Andrews has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified 12 projects that could impact the area's performance.
-Key projects include European Train Control System - Beenleigh to Varsity Lakes, Reedy Creek West Burleigh Projects, Treetops North Precinct, and De-Luxe Burleigh Heads.
-The following list details those likely most relevant.
+Twelve projects identified by AreaSearch are expected to impact the area significantly.
+Key projects include European Train Control System from Beenleigh to Varsity Lakes, Reedy Creek West Burleigh Projects, Treetops North Precinct, and De-Luxe Burleigh Heads.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.